 The “broken windows” theory, proposed in 1982 by J.Q.
 Wilson and G.L.
 Kelling suggests that when urban areas are maintained in a well-ordered condition (no graffiti, rubbish or, for instance, broken windows, hence the name), further escalation into more serious crime may be prevented.

-2008, an interesting experiment was conducted (in 2008) by Kees Keizer and his colleagues from the University of Groningen in the Netherlands.
+2008, an interesting experiment was conducted by Kees Keizer and his colleagues from the University of Groningen in the Netherlands.
 The experiment was set in an alley in the city center.
 In the first situation, the alley was covered in graffiti.
 In the second, the walls were clean without graffiti.
 In both cases, advertising flyers were attached to the handlebars of the bicycles parked in the alley.
-However, in the first situation, about two thirds of the people threw the flyer on the ground whereas in the situation where the alley was clean, this was only about one third.
-Below, you can find the accompanying video (in Dutch).
+However, in the first situation, about two-thirds of the people threw the flyer on the ground whereas in the situation where the alley was clean, this was only about one third.

 This is often how I see well-intended 5S initiatives come to a grinding halt.
 And how energetically started stand-up meetings to address small problems die a slow death due to a lack of respect for timing, presence and up-to-date data.
 Managers walk by and don’t seem to take note, or mind.
 So why would their teams?
 Without the discipline to note deviations from standard and to react adequately to them, the foundation of continual improvement ceases to exist.
 Because when we don’t note or mind deviations, we stop asking questions as to why these deviations arise.
 And if we don’t ask these questions, how do we get to learn?
 And when deviate without good reason, why would we be surprised when performance turns out to be worse than expected?
 And if we deviate with good reason, how do we learn about potentially even better ways?
 And if we don’t care, why do we expect others to think it’s important?

 The Lean Manager